 DNS-based request routing

-DNS-based request routing, also known as DNS load balancing, is a method of distributing incoming network traffic across multiple servers or locations based on the DNS responses.
+DNS-based request routing, or DNS load balancing, distributes incoming network traffic across multiple servers or locations based on the DNS responses.
 Traditionally, DNS has been primarily used to translate human-readable domain names into IP addresses.
-However, with DNS-based request routing, it can now play a vital role in optimizing network traffic flow.
+However, DNS-based request routing can now be vital in optimizing network traffic flow.

 How does it work?